This HTML automatically generated with rman for NEMO

 hdf5 HDF5 file

-nemo NEMO binary structured file
+nemo NEMO structured file, binary version?

 starlab Starlab binary structured file

-tsf NEMO binary structured file
+tsf NEMO structured file, ascii version

 txt text file containing a table of values separated by a predefined